Keeper-Security/kcm-branding/README.md

 2. Put your logo file as /resources/images/logo.png
 3. Open /translations/en.json and put your text for the title of the webpage (browser tab) in place of "Custom Title"
 4. (Optional) Put your favicon icons in /resources/images/ as small.png and large.png
-5. From inside kcm-add-logo-main folder, select all of the folders and files and compress them into a new zip file (add to archive).
+5. From inside kcm-add-logo-1 folder, select all of the folders and files and compress them into a new zip file (add to archive).
 6. Make sure that view > file extensions is on, and change your zip file name and extension to kcm-branding.jar
 7. Transfer the kcm-branding.jar file to your KCM server into /etc/kcm-setup/
 8. In your docker-compose.yml guacamole section, under environment add USE_DEFAULT_BRANDING: "N" and in volumes right below that add the following line: